Racheal777/Racheal777/README.md

  Hi there 👋

 My name is Racheal Kuranchie, a software Engineer.
-I am relable and always willing to learn new things.
+I am reliable and always willing to learn new things.
 I love challenges and that is one thing that keeps me going in the Tech field.

 - 🔭 I’m currently working on A personal Shopping list project, tour site and a group project on weddings